krcenov/Bluetooth-rSAP-C-Example-Winforms/README.md

-This REPO is my personal discoveries related to rSAP with C#, all this started because i have a TOUAREG with rSAP BT Module and I wanted to see how it communicates with the Phone.
+This REPO is my personal discoveries related to rSAP with C#, all this started because i have a TOUAREG with rSAP BT Module and I wanted to understand how it communicates with the Phone.